There is a common misconception that to rank highly you have to build lots of backlinks.

 You can think of it as something akin to word of mouth in advertising, people visit your site because someone else told them to.
 This improves your relevance without you having to prove your worth through other means like backlinks.

-Whenever your site gains traffic from outside sources, it will trend higher in the rankings as a result because Google sees it as a more valuable site.
+Whenever your site gains traffic from external links and outside sources, it will trend higher in Google rankings as a result because Google sees it as a more valuable site.
 This ties together with the user experience by telling Google that your site is more valuable to users because more users visit it from elsewhere and when they find valuable information that is relevant to their search queries.

-That’s a mouthful of words to say that people like your site, so they tell other people about it, those people like it too, so Google says “hey we think people like this page, let’s rank it higher so more people see it.”
+That’s a mouthful of words to say that people like your site, so they tell other people about it, those people like it too, so Google says “hey we think people like this page, let’s rank it higher in search engines so more people see it.”

 Our last point has to do with how well you communicate your message and what that message is.
 This means higher click-through rates, more talk about your brand on social media, more relevant testimonials from clients, basically anything that says, “even though we’re smaller, we provide better service to users.”